aheze/SupportDocs/Documentation/LibraryCustomization.md

 | `footer`                 | `AnyView`                       | --                                    | `nil`                                | Graphic #3            |
 | `error404`               | `URL`                           | `URL(string: "404.example.com")!`     | `URL(string: "https://google.com")!` | Graphic #4            |

-- `activityIndicatorStyle`: Style of the activity
+- `activityIndicatorStyle`: Style of the activity indicator, shown when the JSON is being downloaded
+- `welcomeView`: A custom view that will be shown that will be shown at first.
+If you are using the `defaultNavigationViewStyle` or `doubleColumnNavigationViewStyle`, this view will be shown if no row is selected
+- `footer`: A custom view you can add to the bottom of the list
+- `error404`: A web page to display in case something cannot be found